aitalaura/testing-2/README.md

 >     }

-## Fourth API - when user redock wearable
+## Five API - when user redock wearable

 **``Note = When user remount wearable to docker data will be uploaded to S3 and User Info detail will be deleted from wearable``**